Coronavirus: Congressional leaders strike roughly $8 billion bipartisan emergency funding deal

-Congressional leaders in the House and Senate on Wednesday reached a bipartisan deal on a roughly $8 billion emergency funding bill to fight the coronavirus that has been spreading throughout the United States.
+Congressional leaders in the House and Senate on Wednesday reached a bipartisan deal on a roughly $8 billion emergency funding bill to fight the coronavirus that has been spreading throughout the United States, according to Democratic and Republican appropriators.

-The deal was confirmed to NBC News by Republicans on the Senate Appropriations Committee as well as Democratic aide on the House Appropriations Committee.
-It would first need to pass the House and Senate before President Donald Trump could sign it.
+The deal would provide $7.8 billion to fight the coronavirus and would include a mandatory funding authorization for $500 million over a 10-year period to be used toward a remote healthcare program.

+Soon after the agreement's overall framework was released, lawmakers released the 28-page bill.
+Two Democratic leadership sources told NBC that the House is expected to vote on the deal later in the day.
+It will need two-thirds of the House to pass it and leadership expects it to pass with bipartisan support.

 “This should not be about politics; this is about doing our job to protect the American people from a potential pandemic," said Senate Appropriations Committee Chairman Richard Shelby.
 "We worked together to craft an aggressive and comprehensive response that provides the resources the experts say they need to combat this crisis.
 I thank my colleagues for their cooperation and appreciate President Trump’s eagerness to sign this legislation and get the funding out the door without delay.”

-The virus has killed at least nine people in the U.S. and over 3,100 worldwide.
+The virus has killed at least 10 people in the U.S. and over 3,100 worldwide.

 As chair of the president’s task force on the virus, Vice President Mike Pence participated Tuesday in the luncheons held by Senate Democrats and Senate Republicans.
 And top administration officials, including Dr. Anthony Fauci, director of the National Institute of Allergy and Infectious Disease, testified before a key Senate committee Tuesday morning.